Whalley Range, Manchester: Topography

 Whalley Range is characterised by large detached and semi-detached Victorian houses, many of which have been converted into flats, intermixed with late 20th century low-rise blocks of flats, with some early 20th-century housing to the west.
 Many of the roads and avenues are lined with trees.
-The district has limited shopping facilities, as these were felt to be unnecessary for the class of person envisaged as a resident: these are predominantly found on Withington Road and on Upper Chorlton Road.
+The district has limited shopping facilities, as these were felt to be unnecessary for the class of person envisaged as a resident; these are predominantly found on Withington Road and on Upper Chorlton Road.

 A peculiarity of Upper Chorlton Road is that along most of its length the two sides of the road are in separate metropolitan boroughs, with the boundary in the centre of the road; going southwards, the left side is in the City of Manchester and the right side in the Borough of Trafford.
 The street furniture is different.
-In the earlier 20th century the tramway systems were different; Manchester Corporation Tramways designs were faced by those of Stretford Urban District.
+In the earlier 20th century, the tramway systems were different; Manchester Corporation Tramways designs were faced by those of Stretford Urban District.
 Boundary anomalies along the route were only corrected in the late 1980s.
 Upper Chorlton Road was laid out so that the classical doorway of Williams & Glyn's Bank, on Chorlton Road in Old Trafford, was visible along almost all its length.
 The road had several drill halls on its length.

 The most obvious is the red-brick castellated building at the corner of Kings Road (in Old Trafford).
-It is dated 1903 and the design is influenced by Tudor architecture.
-It actually extended over a considerable area to the rear (now occupied by the M16 Postal Sorting Office, some open land and derelict buildings).
-It housed a military police unit and the Air Training Corps, but in 2011 there is the 207 Manchester Field Hospital there.
+It dates from 1903 and the design is influenced by Tudor architecture.
+It actually extended over a considerable area to the rear; it is now occupied by the M16 Postal Sorting Office, some open land and derelict buildings.
+It housed a military police unit and the Air Training Corps but there is the 207 Manchester Field Hospital in 2011.
 The ATC has moved to Hough End in Withington, a relic of its time as Alexandra Park Aerodrome.
 The Yeomanry had two depots on Upper Chorlton Road; one is now a housing estate, the other a Council depot.
-A largely redundant centre is still in partial use near the end of College Road, it formerly housed the Royal Corps of Transport (now in Weaste), and the Royal Marines.
+A largely redundant centre is still in partial use near the end of College Road, it formerly housed the Royal Corps of Transport (now in Weaste) and the Royal Marines.